dorik/s3-presigner/packages/server/README.md

 ### Parameters

 `getUploadUrl` receives a single patameter, provided by the client with the request object or query arguement. `@s3-presigner/server` does not interfare with server implementation.
 It does not care how you handle your server api requests.
-It only asks for a JSON string coming from the client prepared by `@s3-presigner/client`
+It only asks for an array of file information coming from the client prepared by `@s3-presigner/client`

 ### Returns